-Wendy's Wonderful Kids Recruiter
+- Cynthia, Wendy's Wonderful Kids recruiter

-Bring your child home and petition to adopt.
+STEP 8: Bring your child home and petition to adopt.

 Children who are placed with an adoptive family through a public agency may move in as soon as the parents are approved.
-This means you have completed all required pre-placement visits and the timing is not disruptive to the child's schooling or other activities.
-You assume temporary legal custody of the child once he or she is placed in your home.
+This means you have completed all required pre-placement visits, and the timing is not disruptive to the child's schooling or other activities.
+You assume temporary legal custody of the child once they are placed in your home.